hantsy/spring-kotlin-coroutines-sample/README.md

 </dependency>
 ```

-Define  a **kotlin-coroutines.version** in the properties.
+Define  a **kotlin-coroutines.version** in the properties using the latest 1.2.0 version.

 ```xml
 <kotlinx-coroutines.version>1.2.0</kotlinx-coroutines.version>
 ```

-Kotlin coroutines 1.2.0 is compatible with Kotlin 1.3.30, define a `kotlin.version` property in the pom.xml file to use this version.
+Kotlin coroutines 1.2.0 is compatible with Kotlin 1.3.30, define a `kotlin.version` property to override the default value in the parent BOM.

 ```kot
 <kotlin.version>1.3.30</kotlin.version>
 ```

-Spring Data are busy in adding Kotlin Coroutines support.
-Currently  Spring Data R2DBC got basic coroutines support in its`DatabaseClient`.
+Currently Spring Data project is busy in adding Kotlin Coroutines support.
+At the moment Spring Data R2DBC got basic coroutines support in its `DatabaseClient`.
 In this sample, we use Spring Data R2DBC for data operations.

 Add Spring Data R2DBC related dependencies, and use PostgresSQL as the backend database.